-Tensar International Corporation breaks new ground with the 2010 release of our industry-leading SpectraPave4-ProTM Software.
-This design aid allows the user to accurately predict the performance of geogrid reinforced and unreinforced roads with both paved and unpaved surfaces.
+Tensar provides a state-of-the-art design tool and methodology with our industry-leading SpectraPave4-PROTM Software.
+This design aid allows the user to accurately predict the performance of geogrid stabilized and unstabilized roads with both paved and unpaved surfaces.
 The software offers application-specific modules for:

-- Unpaved roads
+- Subgrade stabilization

-- Paved roads
+- ▶ Flexible pavement optimization

-- Cost Analyses Initial and Life Cycle
+- Cost Analysis Initial and Life Cycle